OCA/edi/account_invoice_import_invoice2data/readme/CONFIGURE.rst

 Go to the form view of the supplier and configure it with the following parameters:

-* *Is a Vendor* is True
 * the *VAT* is set (the VAT number is used by default when searching the supplier in the Odoo partner database)
 * in the *Invoicing* tab, create an *Invoice Import Configuration*.

 For the PDF invoice of your supplier that don't have an embedded XML file, you will have to create a `template file <https://github.com/invoice-x/invoice2data/tree/master/src/invoice2data/extract/templates>`_ in YAML format in the invoice2data Python library.
-It is quite easy to do ; if you are familiar with `regexp <https://docs.python.org/2/library/re.html>`_, it should not take more than 10 minutes for each supplier.
+It is quite easy to do ; if you are familiar with `regexp <https://docs.python.org/3/library/re.html>`_, it should not take more than 10 minutes for each supplier.

 Here are some hints to help you add a template for your supplier: